dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/howto-manage-configuration.md

   // Optional.
 The keys of the configuration item to stop watching.
   // Store_name and keys should match previous SubscribeConfigurationRequest's keys and store_name.
-  // Once invoked, the previous subscription that watching update event would return. repeated string keys = 2;
+  // Once invoked, the subscription that is watching update for the key-value event is stopped repeated string keys = 2;
 }
 ```

-Using this method, you can stop watching the update event of configuration.
-Dapr locates the subscription stream that will be closed based on store_name and keys, and closes it.
+Using this unsubscribe method, you can stop watching configuration update events.
+Dapr locates the subscription stream based on the `store_name` and any optional keys supplied, and closes it.

 ## Next steps